Merit Badges

 Do the Work

-Most of the time, merit badge work is completed independently.
+Most of the time, merit badge work is completed on your own.
+There are lots of resources to help you.
+Some of them are shared below.
+Start by downloading the merit badge book.
+That’s your guide to earning the badge.
+Every merit badge also has a workbook.
+This is your number one tool for structuring your research, staying organized, and tracking your progress.
 Your counselor will test you on each requirement to make sure you know your stuff and have done or can do the things required.
 A registered merit badge counselor for the badge you are working on is the only person who can sign off your requirements.

 Step 5